Kayak vs. Canoe: which is better for you?

 Ease of paddling

-Kayaks feel easier to paddle because the double paddle makes the motion simpler to grasp than on a canoe, where you have to move from side to side.
-Of course this has disadvantages as well, as outlined above.
+Kayaks feel easier to paddle because the double paddle makes the motion simpler to grasp than on a canoe.
 The strokes are less technical as you have a rudder which will help you in a turn, unlike in a canoe, where paddling strokes control turns.
+Canoe paddling requires specific strokes and movements to turn the boat.

 Better for solo paddling